Baidu offers quantum computing from the cloud

 Following its developer conference last week, Baidu today detailed Quantum Leaf, a new cloud quantum computing platform designed for programming, simulating, and executing quantum workloads.
-It’s aimed at providing a programming environment for quantum infrastructure as a service setups, Baidu says, and it compliments the Paddle Quantum development toolkit the company released earlier this year.
+It’s aimed at providing a programming environment for quantum-infrastructure-as-a-service setups, Baidu says, and it complements the Paddle Quantum development toolkit the company released earlier this year.

 Experts believe that quantum computing, which at a high level entails the use of quantum-mechanical phenomena like superposition and entanglement to perform computation, could one day accelerate AI workloads.
 Moreover, AI continues to play a role in cutting-edge quantum computing research.